Next: 4.7 Translational energy of a molecule

 energy.
 (I can't explain this bizarre usage, but it is standard.)

-For general this cannot be further simplified.
-At low temperatures successive term in will fall off
+this cannot be further simplified.
+At low temperatures successive term in

 quickly; only the lowest levels will